Measuring gravitational wave spectrum from electroweak phase transition and Higgs self-couplings: Detection of SGWB with space-based detectors

+Here, we adopt the convention $\Delta L / L$, where $\Delta L$ is the difference between the optical path lengths of the two interferometer arms and $L$ is the single-arm length.
+This differs from the convention $\Delta L / L_\delta$ used in Ref.~\cite{Smith:2019wny}, where $L_\delta$ denotes the round-trip light travel distance of the two paths in the Michelson configuration.
+As a result, our response functions differ by an overall factor of $1/4$ compared to those in Ref.~\cite{Smith:2019wny}.
+Both conventions are physically equivalent, provided that the same normalization is used consistently for the response functions and the noise PSD.

-Here, the factor $W(f)$ in the results above arises from the inherent complexities of space-based GW detection.
-The primary source of detector noise stems from the fluctuation of the laser frequency combined with the unequal lengths of the interferometer arms.
-It should be suppressed by approximately eight orders of magnitude through the use of TDI~\cite{Tinto:2004wu}, a method that generates complex combinations of raw signals to achieve noise cancelation.
+The primary source of detector noise arises from fluctuations in the laser frequency combined with unequal interferometer arm lengths.
+This noise component is suppressed by approximately eight orders of magnitude through the use of TDI~\cite{Tinto:2004wu}, which constructs appropriate linear combinations of raw measurements to achieve laser noise cancelation.
 For simplicity, we assume equal and fixed arm lengths in this analysis.
 The application of TDI introduces the factor $W = 1 - e^{-2 i f/f_\ast}$, where $f_{\ast} = \tfrac{c}{2 \pi L}$, $c$ denotes the speed of light, and $L$ represents the arm length of the detectors, which is $3 \times 10^9\ \text{m}$ for Taiji and $2.5 \times 10^9\ \text{m}$ for LISA.
 The response functions for the Taiji and LISA detectors are presented in Fig.~\ref{urh}.
-Notably, at low frequencies, the $T$-channel exhibits significantly lower sensitivity to GW signals compared to the $A$ and $E$ channels, thus serving as the null-channel for GW signals.
+At low frequencies, the $T$ channel exhibits a significantly weaker response to GW signals compared to the $A$ and $E$ channels, and therefore serves as an effective null channel for GW detection.

 With the signal contribution now determined, we need the PSD of each of the major noise components $N_a(f)$.
 For both Taiji and LISA, the noise models share a similar form (see e.g., \cite{Babak:2021mhe}) and consist of two primary components.
 One is the acceleration noise, given by